Philcon Panel Participant Biographies

-I play Wargames (EPGS.org), EVEonline.com, run & drink with Hash House Harriers groups, and as a PT (Professional Thigmophiliast), I give excellent back rubs!
-I also have an understanding wife (she lets me come to conventions!) and 2 great grown kids.
-6 years of computer programming started my professional career, followed by 27 years as an intelligence analyst, systems engineer, and program analyst.
-I’m a vocal Space Exploitation Advocate, read hard-SF whenever I have time, give blood 5 times a year (194 pints & counting!), and judge at several Science Fairs every year.
+Six years of computer programming started my professional career, followed by 28 years as an intelligence analyst, systems engineer, and program analyst.
+I’m a vocal Space Exploitation Advocate, read hard-SF whenever I have time, give blood five times a year (199 pints & counting!), run & drink (at the same time!) with Hash House Harrier groups, and judge at several Science Fairs every year.
 At PhilCon, you’re likely to see me hanging out in my Lunar-kilt if I’m not setting up/tearing down the Art Show or on a science-oriented panel.

 Muriel Hykes (AKA Dr. Mom) At Philcon, and elsewhere in East Coast fandom, she participates in panels on nutrition, allergies, education, ADHD, learning disabilities, computers, and the future of just about everything (isn't that what SF is really about?)
 She and her rocket-scientist, filker, pilot husband live on a hilltop just north of Williamsport, PA with two remnants of their seven recombinant DNA experiments.

 Victoria Janssen reviews for Publishers Weekly.
 Her most recent novel is The Duke and the Pirate Queen, fantasy erotica from Harlequin (2010).
-It's set in the same universe as her first novel, The Duchess, Her Maid, The Groom and Their Lover (2008).
-The Duchess… has been translated into French, German, and Russian.
 Her major historical research interest is World War One, which is reflected in some of her fiction.
-Her second novel, The Moonlight Mistress (2009), an erotic historical set during that period, was a finalist for an RT Book Reviews Reviewers' Choice Award.
-A tie-in story with a cross-dressing soldier heroine, "Under Her Uniform," was translated into Japanese.
+Her second novel, The Moonlight Mistress (2009), an erotic historical set during that period.

 Janssen has sold over thirty short stories, many of them genre, including stories in Sex in the System (Tan, ed.), So Fey (Berman, ed.), and Periphery (Jamneck, ed.).
 Her most recent story, "Still Marching," appears in Best Lesbian Erotica of the Year Volume 3.
 For a full list of her publications, please visit her website at victoriajanssen.com.